marionjudy13/dirty-carrots-v2/posts/nextjs-tailwind-sanity-setup.md

     ```
     npm i next-sanity
     ```

-14. Import the `createClient` function from `next-sanity` in the `pages/index.js` file:
+14. Create a root folder called 'utils' and in that save a new file 'client.js'.
+Save the following in that file:

     ```
-    import Head from 'next/head'
     import { createClient } from 'next-sanity'

+    export const client = createClient({
+        projectId: process.env.SANITY_ID,
+        dataset: 'production',
+        apiVersion: '2022-03-25',
+        useCdn: false,
+    })
+    ```

+14. Import the `createClient` function from `next-sanity` in the `pages/index.js` file, or any parent component file you want to pull your sanity data in:
+    ```
+    import { client } from '../utils/client'

     export default function Home({ plants }) {
     return (